buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcBuilding.md

 * eaves height of building (base of roof structure, e.g the eaves against terrain): provided by _Qto_BuildingBaseQuantities_ with Name="EavesHeight"

 ![building heights](../../../../figures/ifcbuilding_heights.png)
-Figure 2 &mdash; Building elevations
+Figure 2 — Building elevations

 > HISTORY  New entity in IFC1.0.